Robert Lemelson

-Robert Lemelson is an American cultural anthropologist, ethnographic filmmaker and philanthropist.
-Lemelson received his M.A. from the University of Chicago and Ph.D. from the Department of Anthropology at the University of California, Los Angeles.
+Robert Bush Lemelson is an American cultural anthropologist and film producer.
+He received his M.A. from the University of Chicago and Ph.D. from the Department of Anthropology at the University of California, Los Angeles.
 Lemelson's area of specialty is transcultural psychiatry; Southeast Asian Studies, particularly Indonesia; and psychological and medical anthropology.
-He currently is a research anthropologist in the Semel Institute of Neuroscience UCLA, and an adjunct professor of Anthropology at UCLA.
-His scholarly work has appeared in numerous journals and books.
+He is a research anthropologist in the Semel Institute of Neuroscience UCLA, and an adjunct professor of anthropology at UCLA.
+His scholarly work has appeared in journals and books.
 Lemelson founded Elemental Productions in 2008, a documentary production company, and has directed and produced numerous ethnographic films.
-His blog Psychocultural Cinema contains numerous blog-posts and edited film works.

-Lemelson also is involved in a number of philanthropic ventures.
+Lemelson is involved in a number of philanthropic ventures.
 He is the president of The Foundation for Psychocultural Research, a research foundation that supports work integrating the social and neurosciences.
-He also acts a director for The Lemelson Foundation, a foundation started by his late father Jerome Lemelson to support inventors, invention and innovation in the United States and the developing world.
+He also acts a director for The Lemelson Foundation, a foundation started by his father Jerome Lemelson to support inventors, invention and innovation in the United States and the developing world.
 Lemelson has also funded a number of programs supporting scholarship and research in Anthropology through the Robert Lemelson Foundation, which is a separate foundation from The Lemelson Foundation.
-These include Lemelson Anthropological Scholars program at UCLA, and the Lemelson-SPA conference fund and the Lemelson-SPA student fellows program administered by the Society for Psychological Anthropology.
-In addition, he helped create and fund the first program on Indonesian studies in thirty years, located in the International Institute at UCLA.
+These include the Lemelson Anthropological Scholars program at UCLA, and the Lemelson-SPA conference fund and the Lemelson-SPA student fellows program administered by the Society for Psychological Anthropology.